CabboShiba/Hurricane-Best-NET-Patcher/README.md

 No problem!

-Hurricane support .DLL Injection, and it will inject all the patches in your file.
+Hurricane supports .DLL Injection, and it will inject all the patches in your file.

 NOTE: Please put your file in the same Hurricane Folder, otherwise it will not work.